santoshr1016/WeekendMasala/terraform-rants/README.md

  8. Big open source vibrant community

  With this start you can find the sample snippets to help understand better TF.

+## Do's and Don't

+1) Do not have single state file for all environments .
+See the video where we explain the danger of having single state file.
+NOTE : You may accidentally delete your resources if you maintain single state file and move your terraform code

+2) Do not delete state file.
+See the video where we explain the danger of deleting state file

+3) Avoid storing state files on GITHUB.
+You may exposing secrets (passwords)

+4) Use remote backend like S3 for your state files

+5) Do not modify state files directly

+6) Use Dynamodb table along with S3 backend as shown in the remote state tutorial to avoid locking issues